 - any specific needs you may have, like a disability or learning difficulties, and how you cope with these at school or college.

 Referees should try to avoid just using vague terms like 'excellent', but instead give us concrete examples.
-UMSs (A Level Uniform Mark Scales) are a good way of doing this.
 It is helpful if a teacher tells us if you are the best student they've seen this year/in the last ten years/ever?
 How does the applicant compare with other students from the same school?

 Information on how well dressed/punctual/polite pupils are doesn't help us assess the applicant's potential to thrive on a Computer Science degree, so there's no need to tell us this.
 We are trying to get an overall impression of what the candidate can do.
-It is especially helpful to us, where results achieved at examination in the past are at variance with your potential/true ability, or with estimated grades (especially where AS grades do not agree with estimates for A2), if referees can comment on this; otherwise, we will have difficulty in deciding how much weight to give to the estimates.
+It is especially helpful to us, where results achieved at examination in the past are at variance with your potential/true ability, the reasons behind this are explained in the reference.

 Now you've sumitted your UCAS form, and registered for the admissions test, it's time to start thinking about sitting the MAT.

 Please contact the Admissions Office at your chosen college directly (or wait until you have been informed which one you have been assigned, if you made an open application) to let them know of any changes to your academic profile that occur after your UCAS application is submitted.
 Examples of such changes include additional exam grades, changes to exam grades following re-marks and changes of exam boards.
 The only other information that colleges would take into account at this stage would be any changes to your personal circumstances since your UCAS application was submitted.
 Please do not ask your chosen college to consider additional references or other supporting material outside of the UCAS application.